mttmantovani/thesis-pandoc-markdown/source/cps.md

-Before showing the main features of the system through numerical calculations, I perform a polaron transformation on Hamiltonian (-@eq:cps:system-hamiltonian), which facilitates the unraveling of the physical processes we want to address.
+Before showing the main features of the system through numerical calculations, I perform a polaron transformation on Hamiltonian (-@eq:cps:system-hamiltonian), which facilitates the unraveling of the physical processes I want to address.
 For a given operator
 $O$, let us define the unitary transformation

 $$